 As well as being ‘knowledge-rich’, learning across the school is organised into 'topics', a cross-curricular theme where subjects are linked in order to give learning depth and relevance.
-We need to ensure the requirements of the National Curriculum are fulfilled, so there may also be some 'stand-alone' units of work.
+Our curriculum is structured to ensure learning is sequenced so that there are opportunities for knowledge to be recalled and applied in different contexts therefore deepening understanding.

 A Whole School Approach

-We have mixed age and mixed key stage classes.
 One of the strengths of our school is the way staff and children work together across subjects and across the school.
 We do not have subject leaders; instead we work together sharing our subject knowledge and expertise.
 We have a whole school approach to topics.
 All children work on the same theme but the content of the theme will differ depending on the age and interest of the children.

 A flexible and Child-Centred Approach

-We encourage staff, children and families to be involved in planning a curriculum which is responsive to the needs and opportunities that arise, so we do not plan more than a year in advance and even then we might adapt and update our curriculum plan.
+We encourage staff, children and families to be involved in planning a curriculum which is responsive to the needs and opportunities that arise.
+Whilst we have a long-term overview of the curriculum we continually adapt and update our curriculum plan.
 In this way we know we will all enjoy an exciting and relevant learning journey.